‘Arab world yet to recover from global financial crisis’

 “Modest growth continues, but the outlook is highly uncertain — reflecting in part the need for countries to shift rapidly toward renewable energy over the next few decades, in line with the Paris Agreement,” said Christine Lagarde, managing director of the IMF.

-In a speech in Dubai, she said that public debt has risen “sharply” in oil exporting Arab countries to 33 per cent of GDP in 2018 from 13 per cent in 2013.
+In a speech at the Arab Fiscal Forum in Dubai on Saturday, she said that public debt has risen “sharply” in oil exporting Arab countries to 33 per cent of GDP in 2018 from 13 per cent in 2013.

 Lagarde said that fiscal deficits are only slowly declining, despite what she described as “significant reforms” such as the introduction of Value-Added Tax (VAT) and excise tax.

 Adding further challenges to the Arab world’s economic growth is the weakening expansion globally as risks rise.
-The IMF recently revised down its forecast for global economic growth in 2019, saying it expected it at 3.5 per cent from its October forecast of 3.7 per cent.
+The IMF last month revised down its forecast for global economic growth in 2019, saying it expected growth at 3.5 per cent, down from its October forecast of 3.7 per cent.

 “And the risks are up, given escalating trade tensions and tightening financial conditions,” Lagarde said.
 “Unsurprisingly, a weaker global environment has knock-on effects on the region through a variety of channels — trade, remittances, capital flows, commodity prices, and financing conditions.”